Period cramp relief tips and tricks for pain

 How Can I Make My Cramps Manageable?

-No matter how bad your period pain is, there are a lot of things you can do to make it less acute.
-Your mom, sisters, or friends probably have their favorite ways of making their cramps disappear (or get better), but here are some of our favorite things to do to ease the pain:
+Period cramps can be uncomfortable, leaving you searching for relief.
+While your mom, sisters, or friends probably have their favorite ways of making their cramps disappear (or get better), here are some of our favorite things to do to ease the pain:

-Heat — Whether it’s a hot water bottle or a heating pad, just applying some heat to your abdomen or your back can help.
+- Heat — Whether it’s a hot water bottle or a heating pad, just applying some heat to your abdomen or your back can help.
 Taking a hot bath is also helpful.
-Why does this work?
-Researchers at University College London found that using heat to help you relax will block the pain messages being sent to your brain.
+Heat can improve blood flow and relieve tension.

 -